Raagh/mac-bakery/README.md

 # MacBakery

-This project is a website made for MacBakery, an Bakery store from Argentina.
+This project is a website made for MacBakery, a Bakery from Argentina.
 Its made with Angular, Bulma and Sass.

 ## Development server